SourMesen/Mesen/README.md

 Things that ***may or may not*** be added in the future, in no particular order:

 -Support for more UNIF boards and more NES/Famicom input devices
--Debugger improvements (APU state display, scripting, etc.)
+-Debugger improvements (APU state display, etc.)
 -Shaders
 -Improvements to movie file format to support a few things that currently do not work
 -Libretro support